 Q: I don't know how many I will eventually have to my wedding.
 So how can I book the correct number and can I change my numbers?

-A: Initially you only need to book for the minimum number for the Special Wedding Package (50 for Wedding Breakfast) or the Members Wedding Package (75 for wedding breakfast) and with our Special Wedding Package you commit to having 50 guests stay overnight.
+A: Initially you only need to book for the minimum number for the Special Wedding Package (50 for Wedding Breakfast) or the Members Wedding Package (75 minimum for wedding breakfast) and with our Special Wedding Package you commit to having 50 guests stay overnight.
 Nearer the date, once your RSVPs are in, you can increase your numbers to the correct level based on the numbers who have confirmed they are coming to your wedding.
 You cannot however reduce your numbers within two months of the wedding date, as this would incur a late notice cancellation fee of 50% of the reductions.

 Q: I am not sure how many evening guests will be hungry so soon after the Wedding Breakfast, so can I reduce the numbers for the Evening Buffet?